Overcoming barriers to get you back into dental care.

 Lots of people put off visiting the dentist until they have a problem.
 Toothache can mean sleepless nights, time off work and a lot of bother.
 Some people even go to their doctor rather than a dentist and can end up needing antibiotics too.

-RETURN is a project which aims to develop and test some material to help adults who only use dental services when they have a problem.
+RETURN is a project that aimed to develop and test some material to help adults who only use dental services when they have a problem get back into dental services routinely.

 The project started in August 2018.
-The team are working closely with local people to develop material they would find useful.
-By the end of 2019 we will be doing a small pilot study for a year.
-This will lead on to a big study involving over 1,000 people.
-They will be asked to take part when they visit a dental service with an urgent problem.
-This will help us see if the material works and helps them get back into dental care.
+The project team worked closely with local people to develop material (booklets and videos) patients would find useful.
+In 2020 we did a small feasibility study, and this led to a big study involving around 1,200 people, who were asked to take part when they visited a dental service with an urgent problem.
+We kept in touch with everyone for 18 months.
+This helped us see if the material worked to help people get back into routine dental care.

 The RETURN Team